-The FWC is conducting a Family and Domestic Violence Leave Review 2021 to consider whether award-covered employees should have paid domestic violence leave entitlements.
+The Fair Work Commission (FWC) is conducting a Family and Domestic Violence Leave Review 2021 to consider whether award-covered employees should have paid domestic violence leave entitlements.

-A few years ago when an entitlement to up to five days of unpaid family and domestic violence leave was introduced into awards (and later in the NES), the Commission decided that the issue of whether a paid leave entitlement was appropriate would be considered again in mid-2020.
+A few years ago when an entitlement to up to five days of unpaid family and domestic violence leave was introduced into awards (and later in the National Employment Standards in the Fair Work Act 2009 (Cth)), the Commission decided that the issue of whether a paid leave entitlement was appropriate would be considered again in mid-2020.
 COVID-19 delayed the start of the current proceedings.

 If you would like more information about entitlements to Family and Domestic Violence Leave, please contact Ai Group’s Workplace Advice Service on 1300 55 66 77.